DdimaPos/gamified-conways-game-of-life/Task.md

 2. Provide a detailed analysis on the behaviour of the cells in all the zones compared to the others.
 This information have to be in a report with screenshots attached
 3. Implement the logic of the game itself (the actual updating of the cells on the map)
-4. Define the user interaction with the game (to pause and play the simulation, to edit the cells on the map, to reset the map, to randomize the map)
+4. Define the user interaction with the game (to pause and play the simulation on `space`, to edit the cells on the map (with`left click` to add goblins, `r-click` to add magicians)
 5. Upload the game to itch.io

-Task 1 and 2 can be done by 2 persons.
+Task 1 and 2 can be done by 2 persons (Cristi and Dima).
-Task 3-5 by other 3
+Task 3-5 by other 3 (Ion, Gabi, Liviu)